1 - Access Cluster

 Caution

-Depending on the Load Balancer service category (L4, L7), you cannot mix and use protocol layers within a single Service.
+Depending on the Load Balancer service type (L4, L7), you cannot mix protocol layers within a single Service.

 L4 Service Manifest Writing Example